Back translation best practices

 What is back translation?
 Method explained with examples

-3. Compare the back translation to the original text to make sure the back translation is accurate and complete.
+3. Compare the back translation to the original text to make sure the back translation is accurate and complete

-When to use back translation and why
+When and why to use reverse translation

 Highly sensitive and regulated content